rohitsharmaw/CF-PaintBoard/README.md

 }
 ```

-- `canvasWidth`: Width of the canvas in pixels
-- `canvasHeight`: Height of the canvas in pixels
-- `cooldownSeconds`: Time in seconds between each draw action
-- `port`: Server port (default: 3000)
-- `invitationCodes`: Array of valid invitation codes

 ## Usage

 ### Getting Started

+1. Browse to the board to watch the canvas update in real time.
-1. Enter an invitation code (default codes: `INVITE2024`, `DEMO1234`, `TEST5678`)
+2. When you're ready to draw, enter an invitation code (default codes: `INVITE2024`, `DEMO1234`, `TEST5678`).
-2. Click "Generate Token" to receive your drawing token
+3. Click "Generate Token" to receive your drawing token and keep it handy for future sessions.
-3. Start drawing on the canvas!
+4. Start drawing on the canvas!

 ### Drawing